Top

 Governing Body Public Minutes

 From September 2018, ratified minutes of the School Development Board meetings will be published on the website for approx. 18 months, owing to space restrictions.
-If you would like to see a copy of the ratified SDB minutes prior to this, but after Academy conversion, please contact the Clerk to Governors at Marling School: Hannah Kelly (HJK@marling.school).
+If you would like to see a copy of the ratified public SDB minutes prior to this, but after Academy conversion, please contact the Clerk to Governors at Marling School: Rachel Jenkins (RMJ@marling.school).

 • Test Image 4